 Ambulance only cover options

-The following health funds offer ambulance cover, prices are based on a single in Sydney (checked in April 2021):
+The following health funds offer ambulance cover, prices are based on a single individual living in Sydney (checked in August 2021):

 |Fund||Cover Name||Annual Price|

 |Ambulance Only Cover||$57.23|

 |Emergency Only Ambulance cover||$43.88|

 |Emergency Ambulance Only||$62.95|

 |Ambulance Only Cover||$59.17|